Updated July 2021

 The City of Albuquerque has a joint operating agreement with Albuquerque Public Schools to enable the City to schedule use of certain APS fields, generally elementary and middle school fields.
 It does not cover fields at high school fields.
 If you wish to use a high school field for practice, you have to arrange that directly with the school.
 No private school fields such as Albuquerque Academy or Sandia Prep are part of the agreement between the City and APS.

 The New Mexico Soccer Tournament complex is the location for the bulk of our fields.
 Directions and the field layouts can be found under the tab under Soccer Field Info.
-The NMSTC is effectively owned by three soccer organizations: NM Youth Soccer, NM State Soccer (the adult leagues), Duke City Soccer League.
+The NMSTC is effectively owned by two soccer organizations: Albuquerque Soccer League and Duke City Soccer League.
 The annual operating budget is about $400 thousand dollars.
 We pay for that based on rental agreements among the owners, gate charges, and rent for special events.
 We have no sugar daddy to fall back on.
 We also have no interest by the City in building a 22 field complex in the middle of the City of Albuquerque, so this is the best we’ve got and we don’t have to worry about being kicked off for anyone else.

 Alcohol and pets are prohibited at the NMSTC.
 Please leave your dogs and beer at home.